Compactifying the Sen Action: Six Dimensions: Introduction

-Our analysis also revealed a generalization of the Sen action to include an additional $2k$-form field.
-While one might expect this field to introduce new degrees of freedom it doesn't as it can be removed on-shell by a field redefintion.
+Our analysis also reveals a generalization of the Sen action to include an additional $2k$-form field.
+In particular even if this field is not present in the original theory it will appear upon compactification, arising from the additional KK modes associated to the second metric.
+While one might expect this field to introduce new degrees of freedom, it doesn't, as it can be removed on-shell by a field redefinition.
 However it does not seem possible to make this redefinition at the level of the action.
+Thus our results are reminiscent of the expectation from String Field Theory in the sense that the dynamical modes arising from a second KK tower do not lead to additional on-shell modes.

 We note that consistent KK truncations have a long history.
 For a recent discussion of consistent truncations in the context of supergravity see \cite{Lin:2024eqq,Lin:2025ucv,Lin:2026rfc}.
 In this paper we will take a consistent truncation to mean that a solution of the lower dimensional equations leads, via the compactificion ansatz, to solution of the higher dimensional equations of motion.
 However, as we will see here, there is a subtlety: while it may be the case that the compactification ansatz leads to a set of lower dimensional equations of motion which are consistent, in the sense just described, one can also substitute the compactification ansatz directly into the higher dimensional action and then integrate over the internal manifold.
 As we will see here the dimensionally reduced action leads to a more general set of lower-dimensional equations of motion.
 While the equations of motion arising from the dimensional reduced action include consistent solutions they also allow for inconsistent solutions.
 Similar behaviour has been noticed before in the context of sphere reductions of supergravity \cite{Lu:2006dh}.